Are New Credit Card Protections on the Way for Small Business Owners?

 Need 2 – Financing Upcoming Expenses (Consumer Card)

-- Recommended Use: While you might be tempted to use this card for making a balance transfer given the three extra interest-free months it offers compared to the Slate Card.
-However, it has a 3% balance transfer fee, which makes it better suited to financing big-ticket purchases that you’ve yet to make.
+- Recommended Use: This type of card is better suited to financing big-ticket purchases that you’ve yet to make.
 Again, a credit card calculator can help you craft a debt payoff plan that will leave you sans balance by the time regular rates take effect.

 Need 3 – General Rewards (Business Card)

-- Recommended Use: The Capital One Spark Cash for Business is best used as the base card in your rewards earning arsenal.
-In other words, you should use it to make the majority of your everyday purchases while periodically taking advantage of great initial rewards bonuses and/or cards that offer more than 2% cash back in specific spending categories that are important to your business.
+- Recommended Use: You should use it to make the majority of your everyday purchases while periodically taking advantage of great initial rewards bonuses and/or cards that offer more than 2% cash back in specific spending categories that are important to your business.

 Need 4 – Supplemental Rewards (Business Card)